Economic Order Quantity: How Can EOQ Help You Minimise Costs & Save Space

 Only pay for the storage that you need

 ShipBob reduces inventory costs by allowing you to only pay for the space you need in our warehouses.
-By tapping into our extensive fulfillment center network, you’re able to take advantage of fulfillment services (like distributed inventory) that can help you save on shipping costs, reduce transit times, and improve your overall logistics and fulfillment strategy.
+By tapping into our extensive fulfilment centre network, you’re able to take advantage of fulfilment services (like distributed inventory) that can help you save on shipping costs, reduce transit times, and improve your overall logistics and fulfilment strategy.

 Reorder inventory on time

-ShipBob’s best-in-class fulfillment technology offers built-in inventory management software, which helps you gain control over your inventory.
+ShipBob’s best-in-class fulfilment technology offers built-in inventory management software, which helps you gain control over your inventory.
 You can check inventory counts in real-time, set automatic reorder points, and better forecast demand.

 Gain insights to help your business improve